ethancchen/casa.ai/README.md

 The model will then look at existing catalogs to help you find the most optimal option depending upon your needs!

 ## What impacts does it bring?

+- Streamlines an exhaustive search process down to a fraction of the time
+- Drives significant increase in trasactional frequency between providers and customers
+- Propels innovation in the housing search market by injecting competition

 ## Tech stack used